ARDharan/ESTA_AutomationTestLead_Assignment/README.md

-Download the WPF Store Demo.zip file and use the WPF form(List of Products) to complete the attached assignment.
+Download the WPF Store Demo folder and use the WPF form(List of Products) to complete the attached assignment.

 Good Luck!!